ZhunZhong007/zhunzhong07.github.io/_pages/about.md

 **Research Interests:** I commit to designing robust and scalable visual recognition systems for real-world applications.
 To achieve this goal, I mainly focus on the areas of data augmentation, unsupervised/semi- supervised learning, domain generalization, domain adaptation and novel class discovery, and investigate their advantages in visual tasks, such as object retrieval, image classification, semantic segmentation, etc.

 <span style="color:orangered"> **Join Us:** Our group ([MHUG](http://mhug.disi.unitn.it/)
- led by Prof. Nicu Sebe) is looking for highly-motivated Postdoc/Ph.D. students; we also welcome visiting students.
+ led by Prof. Nicu Sebe) is looking for highly-motivated Postdoc/Ph.D. students; we also welcome visiting students/research assistant.
 Drop me an email if you are interested.</span>